An Incomplete History of Housing Told in Nine Plays

 Sonali Bhattacharyya, Lin Coghlan, EV Crowe, Anders Lustgarten, Nessah Muthy, Chris O’Connell, Stef Smith, David Watson and Heathcote Williams with Sarah Woods.
 Scroll down for synopses.
 Check out a video with our directors here to find out more.

-On two days, audiences will also be able to join Cardboard Citizens for a serious theatrical sit-in and watch all nine plays in one day as a triple bill, with a special discounted ticket rate and plenty of surprises planned…
+On two days, audiences will also be able to join Cardboard Citizens for a serious theatrical sit-in and watch all nine plays in one day at a Tri-Cycle Performance, with a special discounted ticket rate and plenty of surprises planned…

 Slummers by Sonali Bhattacharyya